yash-dk/Mesh-RenameBot/readme.md

 `OWNER_ID` - ID of the owner.

-`FORCEJOIN` - Enter the user name(with @) or invite link of the chat that the use should join.
+`FORCEJOIN` - Enter the public username url or invite link of private chat for that the user should join chat.
 Keep blank to disable.

 `FORCEJOIN_ID` - ID of the chat for which is specified in `FORCEJOIN`.